ken-tune/se-simulator/README.md

 2. They get sent to a processing server
 3. The server saves the raw trades and aggregate records to an Aerospike database, summarizing trading activity on a per contract basis and also on a per contract & price basis.
 The summary records are sharded in order to manage load.

+## Pre-requisites

+You will need _kubectl_ and access to a Kubernetes cluster e.g. Docker Desktop or EKS.

 ## Quick Start

 To run the demo, from the root directory of this repository